-- Reception staff and if required, the INCO / SENCO, will meet with staff from partner nursery schools prior to pupils starting school.
-Where necessary the INCO / SENCO will arrange a further meeting. - Class teachers of children joining from other schools will receive information from the previous school; if there is an SEND issue the INCO / SENCO will telephone to further discuss the child's needs.
+- Reception staff and if required, the INCO, will meet with staff from partner nursery schools prior to pupils starting school.
+Where necessary the INCO will create a transition plan. - Class teachers of children joining from other schools will receive information from the previous school; if there is a SEND issue the INCO will telephone to further discuss the child's needs.